LeonardoPapst/ZombieGameSurvivor/README.md

 # ZombieGameSurvivor
 ZombieGameSurvivor is a game made with unity.
-My first game and this is just the first version.
+My first game and this is just the first version.<br/>
-The assets and the first commands was made with Alura's course help.
+The assets and the first commands were made with Alura's course help.

 # Link to play (web browser-PC)
 https://leopapst.itch.io/zombiegamesurvivor